 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of ten percent (10%) or more of our common stock (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and any other equity securities.
-Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements, except for one late Form 4 report filed by Dr. Jon Cohen on June 1, 2021 to report purchases of shares of the Company's common stock on May 10, 2021 and one late Form 4 report filed by Dr. Gary Nabel on May 19, 2022 to report purchases of shares of the Company's common stock on May 12, 2022.
+Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements, except for one late Form 4 report filed by Dr. Gary Nabel on May 19, 2022 to report purchases of shares of the Company's common stock on May 12, 2022.